damdafayton/Heritage/packages/react-native/README.md

    - Go to Pods.
 Find the specific pod under 'targets'.
    - Go to 'Build Phases' > 'Compile Sources'
    - Remove the source which has duplicate somewhere else
+   - yarn patch is used for fixing one of these errors

 ## Step 3: Modifying your App